KINDA-2005/KINDA-2005/README.md

 - 👋 Hi, I’m @KINDA-2005
 - 👀 I’m interested in development ia
 - 🌱 I’m currently learning about this
-- 💞️ I’m looking to collaborate on develloper
+- 💞️ I’m looking to collaborate on les codeur
-- 📫 How to reach me ...
+- 📫 How to reach me dwourykinda@gmail.com
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...